alliefleming/yellowco.co/_posts/2015-10-08-dealing-with-criticism-when-you-share-a-cause.markdown

 - The Activist
 - The Starter
 - Encouragement
-tags: []
-comments:
-- id: 3973
-  author: Life Out of the Box
-  author_email: lifeoutthebox@gmail.com
-  author_url: ''
-  date: '2015-10-08 13:01:00 -0700'
-  date_gmt: '2015-10-08 20:01:00 -0700'
-  content: You are such an inspiration Sally.
-I read your article on Letters From
-    a Mister, which was beautifully written, as was this one.
-This was something I needed to read and wish I could have read it in the past when I experienced something similar.
-Keep being your beautiful self and stand by what you believe in--you're helping us ALL. :) -Quinn
-- id: 3974
-  author: Allie baran
-  author_email: allie.baran376@topper.wku.edu
-  author_url: ''
-  date: '2015-10-08 14:00:00 -0700'
-  date_gmt: '2015-10-08 21:00:00 -0700'
-  content: 'Very beautifully written!
-Needed to read this today

-'
 ---
 <p><a href="http://yellowconference.com/wp-content/uploads/2015/09/81-800x533.jpg"><img class="aligncenter size-full wp-image-4031" src="http://yellowconference.com/wp-content/uploads/2015/09/81-800x533.jpg" alt="yellow conference: spread goodness and bloom" width="700" height="466" /></a></p>
 <h5>It is nearly 2 a.m.</h5><br />